Utah Administrative Code

 (5) An executive director shall have at least one year of full time paid experience in a licensed child placing adoption agency.

-(6) All staff that provide services shall be trained a minimum of 20 hours of pre-service training, prior to independently providing direct client services, and 12 hours annual in-service training.
+(6) All staff that provide services shall receive a minimum of 20 hours of pre-service training, prior to independently providing direct client services, and 12 hours annual in-service training.